mit-pdos/sigmaos/cpython3.11/Doc/library/pdb.rst

 .. pdbcommand:: b(reak) [([filename:]lineno | function) [, condition]]

-   With a *lineno* argument, set a break at line *lineno* in the current file.
-   The line number may be prefixed with a *filename* and a colon, to specify a breakpoint in another file (possibly one that hasn't been loaded yet).
+   With a *lineno* argument, set a break there in the current file.
+With a *function* argument, set a break at the first executable statement within that function.
+The line number may be prefixed with a filename and a colon, to specify a breakpoint in another file (probably one that hasn't been loaded yet).
 The file is searched on :data:`sys.path`.
-Acceptable forms of *filename* are ``/abspath/to/file.py``, ``relpath/file.py``, ``module`` and ``package.module``.

-   With a *function* argument, set a break at the first executable statement within that function. *function* can be any expression that evaluates to a function in the current namespace.
+Note that each breakpoint is assigned a number to which all the other breakpoint commands refer.

    If a second argument is present, it is an expression which must evaluate to true before the breakpoint is honored.